SESYNC-ci/advanced-git-lesson/docs/_slides/exercise.md

 - Navigate to `https://github.com/(your username)/(name of repo)` and open the "Pull Requests" tab.
 - When prompted to select branches to compare (across forks), select your new branch and the Owner's `gh-pages` branch.
+- Create the pull request.
+The Owner should get a notification.

 **Owner**: